 Hilton Aspire annual weekend night reward

 Just for having the Hilton Honors Aspire Card you receive an annual free weekend night reward your first year and every subsequent cardmember year.
 This can be redeemed at virtually any Hilton Honors property in the world where there’s a standard room available on a weekend night (here’s the small list of excluded properties).
 Weekend nights generally include Fridays, Saturdays, and Sundays.

 The certificate is then valid for a year, and you’re given a code to redeem it over the phone (you can’t redeem it online).
 To see if you’ve received it, check your email for the subject line “Your Reward has arrived!”

 Hilton Aspire Priority Pass membership

-Just for having the Hilton Honors Aspire Card you receive a Priority Pass Select membership, where you can take up to two guests to the 1,200+ Priority Pass lounges around the world as often as you’d like (though Priority Pass restaurants are excluded).
+Just for having the Hilton Honors Aspire Card you receive a Priority Pass Select membership, where you can take up to two guests to the 1,300+ Priority Pass lounges around the world as often as you’d like (though Priority Pass restaurants are excluded).
 This is a hugely valuable perk.

 Hilton Aspire welcome bonus

 The Hilton Honors Aspire Card is offering a welcome bonus of 150,000 Honors points after spending $4,000 within three months.
-One common point of confusion is how the airline fee credits, Hilton statement credits, and annual fee play into that spend requirement.
+One common point of confusion is how the airline fee credits, Hilton statement credits, and annual fee play into that minimum spending requirement.

-The $450 annual fee doesn’t apply towards the minimum spend, while any spend that is reimbursed through airline fee credits or Hilton resort credits does count towards the minimum spend.
+The $450 annual fee doesn’t apply towards the minimum spending requirement, while any spending that is reimbursed through airline fee credits or Hilton resort credits does count towards the minimum spending.

-In other words, if you spend $3,500 on “normal” purchases, and then $250 on items that are reimbursed as part of the airline fee credits, and another $250 on a Hilton resort purchase that is reimbursed, you’ll have reached the minimum spend.
-But don’t forget that the annual fee doesn’t count towards the minimum spend requirement.
+In other words, if you spend $3,500 on “normal” purchases, and then $250 on items that are reimbursed as part of the airline fee credits, and another $250 on a Hilton resort purchase that is reimbursed, you’ll have reached the minimum spending requirement.
+But don’t forget that the annual fee doesn’t count towards the minimum spending requirement.